uzak/csX114/content.en/docs/Course/05_functions.md

 Function reduce complexity, as the user (caller) of a function doesn't need to know the algorithm, only what's the input and expected output.
 Thus, from the perspective of the caller of the function it is a blackbox.

+Functions are one of the most importants concepts in programming.

 A function in Python is defined using the `def` keyword:

 ```